 there is one other table of data called

-Add a table to store the company name and symbol for the stock trade data:CREATE TABLE crypto_assets (symbol TEXT UNIQUE,"name" TEXT);
+Add a table to store the company name and symbol for the stock trade data:CREATE TABLE company (symbol TEXT NOT NULL,name TEXT NOT NULL);

-This tutorial uses real-time cryptocurrency data, also known as tick data, from Twelve Data.
+This tutorial uses real-time stock trade data, also known as tick data, from Twelve Data.